UCSF-CBI/rstudio-server-controller/README.md

 * R (<https://www.r-project.org>)

 * RStudio Server (<https://www.rstudio.com/products/rstudio/#rstudio-server>)

-* Python (<https://www.python.org/>) - used for generating random ports and to validate port is available

 * `expect` (<https://core.tcl-lang.org/expect/index>) - needed by the `auth-via-ssh` method, and, depending on system and `su` implementation, also by `auth-via-su`